 The 26,000 optical DPI sensor works on any surface and provides pixel-precise accuracy for more than 70 million possible clicks over the Razer’s lifetime.
 As a wired mouse, you don’t have to worry about battery use or any lag that could stem from a Bluetooth or 2.4GHz connection.

-The Razer Basilisk V3 is available from Amazon right here.
+The Razer Basilisk V3 is available on Amazon.